Michigan Central Station: Moroun ownership

-On March 25, 2011, in an effort to push forward a potential sale and redevelopment, Dan Stamper, spokesperson for Ambassador Bridge owner Manuel "Matty" Moroun, announced plans to work with the City of Detroit on funding replacement of the tower's roof, and installing new windows on the structure.
+On March 25, 2011, in an effort to push forward a potential sale and redevelopment, Dan Stamper, spokesperson for Moroun, announced plans to work with the City of Detroit on funding replacement of the tower's roof, and installing new windows on the structure.
 Stamper told The Detroit News: "It would be much easier to help a developer to come up with a package to use the depot if some improvements were made."
 In June 2011, work began on partial asbestos abatement on the first floor; other work conducted included interior demolition work, removal of broken glass from first floor windows, and removal of water.
 In June 2012, electricity was restored to the interior.
 Lights then illuminated the main lobby.

 On May 5, 2011, the Detroit International Bridge Company announced it engaged the Ann Arbor firm of Quinn Evans on behalf of the Moroun family that owned the building to oversee restoration of the roof and windows of the structure.
 Bridge Company owner Moroun stated, "We hope this is just the beginning of a renaissance for the depot."
 The once flooded basement was largely drained, with about 4 in of water at its highest still remaining in a sub-basement of the building.

 Michigan Central Station exterior in 2013.

 On June 10, 2014, it was reported that the owners of Michigan Central Station were moving forward with about $676,000 in rehab work, and had received permits to install a new 9,000-pound capacity freight elevator, which will allow for the smooth installation of new windows and roof work.
 In late 2014 work to install the elevator began.

 In February 2015, the owners announced that they would replace more than 1,000 windows above the first level.
 In late April the city announced a land swap deal with the Bridge Company to transfer a 3-acre strip of Riverside Park near the Ambassador Bridge for 4.8 acres of adjacent property owned by the Bridge Company.
 As part of that agreement, the city would receive up to $5 million for park improvements, and the Bridge Company agreed to replace the windows in the train station.
 In July the Detroit City Council approved the land transfer.
 By December 2015, all of the new windows were installed.

 By August 2016 the Moroun family had spent 10 years and $12 million on electricity, windows, and the elevator shaft, to revitalize the building.
 Matthew Moroun considered putting part of his family's operations in the 18-story Corktown building.
 In September 2017 the "Detroit Homecoming" event was held in the station, the first legal event to occur there since the building's closure in 1988.